CreateUNSW/github-pages-workshop/__slides/CSS_and_SASS.md

 TAB

-An example of CSS can be expressed as
+An extracted example of CSS can be expressed as

 ``` CSS
 selector {